Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Discussion

-We show that malware is increasingly using auxiliary executables, especially in the form of native libraries.
-Broadening the spectrum to goodware, recent reports have shown that the usage of native code accounts for approximately 37\% of the apps in Google Play~\cite{afonso2016going}.
-When accounting only for executables that are common to samples in a family or their variants, we observe that these figures are lower.
-In particular, we found 44 families with common resources (3.7\% of all families).
-The total amount of samples in those families is about 4,7K samples (0.4\% of all samples).
-However, results show otherwise when looking at the Java native support (\behavior{JAVA\_NATIVE}).
-Here, we can observe the number of families that have the capability to load native libraries from Java increases to 45.5\%.

-As mentioned, the difference between the number of common ELFs observed and the numbers reported from the \behavior{JAVA\_NATIVE} support can be attributed to either the use of obfuscation or to update attacks.
-When looking at the native support, we see an increase of 10\% in the usage of native code than what is reported for malware.
-We believe that the large portfolio of native tools available in other platforms will contribute to the proliferation of malware relying on these type of payloads.
-This poses a major threat to current malware detection systems as they fail to analyze native code~\cite{tam2017evolution}.
-Thus, we position that future research efforts should focus on tools bridging the gap between cross-layer in the direction of recent work such as {\sc MALTON}~\cite{xue2017malton}.
-Also, recall that our study inherits the limitations of static analysis and malicious native libraries could also be stored remotely or obfuscated.

-\subsubsection{\textbf{Evidence of obfuscation}}
+\paragraph{Evidence of obfuscation}

 A large scale investigation of the use of obfuscation in Google Play have recently shown that only 24.9\% of the apps are obfuscated~\cite{wermke2018large}.
-In this work we look at certain evidences of obfuscation among riders.
-In particular, we study the usage of crypto libraries, and three different forms of dynamic code execution: native code, Dalvik load, and script execution.
+In this work we look at evidence of obfuscation among riders.
+In particular, we study the usage of crypto libraries and three different forms of dynamic code execution: native code, Dalvik load, and script execution.
 We show that all forms of obfuscation are increasingly more popular in malware, with the usage of cryptography present in 90\% of the families in 2017.
-When putting this in perspective with respect to legitimate apps~\cite{wermke2018large}, we show sharp increase in the use these techniques.
+When putting this in perspective with respect to legitimate apps~\cite{wermke2018large,vigna2018malware}, we highlight a sharp increase in the use of these techniques.
 Discussions about the attribution of certain behaviors such as the use of obfuscation to repackaged malware have been recurrent in literature over the last few years~\cite{lindorfer2014andrubis}.
-Our findings strongly suggest that malware developers are ahead of primary developers.
+Our findings suggest that malware developers are ahead of legitimate ones.